justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 public CommerceOrderValidatorResult validate(Locale locale, CommerceOrder commerceOrder, CPInstance cpInstance, int quantity) throws PortalException;
 ```

 > This is one of the two validation methods where we will add our custom validation logic.
 This method is called whenever a customer adds an item to their cart.
-It does this by returning a `CommerceOrderValidatorResult`, which uses a boolean to signal whether or not the result passes validation; see this class at [CommerceOrderValidatorResult.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/order/CommerceOrderValidatorResult.java).
+It does this by returning a `CommerceOrderValidatorResult`, which uses a boolean to signal whether or not the result passes validation; see [CommerceOrderValidatorResult.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/order/CommerceOrderValidatorResult.java).

 ```java
 public CommerceOrderValidatorResult validate(Locale locale, CommerceOrderItem commerceOrderItem) throws PortalException;